jgshurts/pitchpipe/README.md

 sound-generation JavaScript library.

-If you have a house full of instruments, host this app somewhere and you'll never have to guess at an A440 again.
+If you have a house full of instruments, host this app somewhere and you'll never have to go hunting for your electronic tuner again.
+Or, if my instrument configuration suits you, it's currently running at [https://www.jeffshurts.me](https://www.jeffshurts.me).

 ## Simple Customization Tips